How to Become a Financial Advisor

 Registered investment advisers who manage up to $100 million in assets are required to register with their state.
 After reaching that amount, the individual or firm has the option to register with the SEC.
 Registered investment advisers who manage more than $110 million in assets are required to register with the SEC.

 The path to becoming a financial advisor requires academic study, professional experience, and licensing exams.
 One of the best ways to begin is to build a strong foundation through an undergraduate program.
-Once you have studied the fundamentals and gained experience through an internship, it’s time to become licensed and begin your career as a financial advisor.

 How to Become a Financial Advisor FAQ

 The first step to becoming a financial advisor is getting a four-year college degree.
 While not required, majoring in a field like finance, accounting, or business will equip you with the knowledge that you need for a career as a financial advisor.
+For more information, see our How to Become a Financial Advisor article.

-Is it Hard to be a Financial Advisor?
+Is it hard to be a financial advisor?

 Financial advisors must be detail-oriented, good with mathematics, and effective communicators.
 Because you will be managing money and making financial recommendations, it is also important that you have impeccable record-keeping skills.
 Finally, financial advisors must be ethical and adhere to strict professional conduct standards.
 If these qualities come easy to you, a career as a financial advisor will be both enjoyable and rewarding.

-What is the Difference Between a Financial Advisor and a Financial Planner?
+What is the difference between a financial advisor and a financial Planner?